By Ryan Keating-Lambert

 4. At the film’s wrap party, both Jake Gyllenhaal and Seth Rogan confessed that they had no idea what the movie was about.
 This was also Seth Rogan’s big screen debut.

 5. Frank the bunny, played by James Duval, has become a somewhat iconic movie character and has even had a guest appearance in The Simpsons.

-6. This was writer and director Richard Linklater’s first and most successful film to date.
+6. This was writer and director Richard Kelly’s first, and also most successful film to date.

-8. Some popular actors were interested in taking the part of Donnie, including Vince Vaughn and Jason Schwartzman.
-Mark Wahlberg was very interested in the role but only wanted to do it if he could give Donnie a lisp…
+8. Some other actors were interested in taking the part of Donnie, including Vince Vaughn and also Jason Schwartzman.
+Mark Wahlberg was very interested in the role but only wanted to do it if he could give Donnie a lisp.

-9. Richard Kelly approached a lot of big name producers with the script, but they all told him it was too ambitious and too complicated, and also that he was too young.
-Kelly admits that it was his stubbornness that let him succeed in the end.
+9. Richard Kelly approached a lot of big name producers with the script, but they all told him it was too ambitious and too complicated, and that he was also too young.
+Kelly admits that it was his stubbornness that let him to succeed in the end.

 12. Actress Mary McDonnell (Rose Darko) was actually given a speeding ticket on the first day of shooting because she was so excited about the project.